 Invent the Future is a two-week summer enrichment program for Grade 11 girls at Simon Fraser University's Burnaby campus.
 During this Artifical Intelligence (AI) Scholars Program, 24 girls will explore the world of AI through team projects, industry field trips, and connecting with mentors and industry experts in a supportive yet challenging environment.
 Scholars will live on campus during the program, running July 9-20th, 2018.

 Open to girls ages 10 to 18.

-The Faculty of Applied Sciences at Simon Fraser University invites girls (grades 5 – 7) and their parents/guardians to learn more about the wonderful world of computing science.
+The Faculty of Applied Sciences at Simon Fraser University invites girls (grades 8 – 11) and their parents/guardians to learn more about the wonderful world of computing science.
 Please join us for this free event where girls will have fun participating in programming activity while parents learn about the possibility of computing science as a career choice for their daughters.
-The girls and parents will then meet up to work on a challenge together.
 The day will conclude with refreshments.

 Open to girls ages 9 to 11.

 Each year, the Faculty of Applied Sciences hosts a great opportunity for girls aged 9-11 to learn about the fields of Computing Science and Engineering!
 Participants take part in various activities and have the chance to talk to current students about what it means to be a computing scientist or engineer.
 All activities are supervised by SFU faculty and staff.
 Girl Guides Canada participants complete all requirements for both their computing science and engineering badges.

 Open to girls in grades 8 to 10.